tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 You gain a +4 bonus to AC while you have no recoveries left.

 **Quirk:** Has a high pain tolerance.

 ---

+#### Martyr’s Armor

+Free Action

+_Recharge 6+:_ If you are knocked unconscious or slain, you may apply your armor’s magic AC bonus to an ally’s AC for the rest of the battle, or until you are revived.
+This bonus stacks with any protection given by the ally’s magic armor, if any.

+**Quirk:** Casts away unneeded worldly goods.

+---